-We have audited the accompanying consolidated statements of financial position of WNS (Holdings) Limited and subsidiaries (the "Company") as of March 31, 2015 and March 31, 2014, and the related consolidated statements of income, comprehensive income, changes in equity, and cash flows for each of the three years in the period ended March 31, 2015.
+We have audited the accompanying consolidated statements of financial position of WNS (Holdings)Limited and subsidiaries (the "Company") as of March 31, 2017 and 2016, the consolidated statements of income, comprehensive income, changes in shareholders' equity, and cash flows for each of the three years in the period ended March 31, 2017 and the related notes.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.